-- Thirty-six (36) site visits were completed in 2020-21.
-Out of the 36 site visits: - 33 visits were at institutions in the Red cohort. - ➤ 3 were visits rescheduled from 2019-20 due to the pandemic and reviewed in fall 2020. - Of the 36 institutions with a site visit: - > 30, or 83 percent, received a status of Accreditation. - ➢ 6, or 17 percent, received Accreditation with Stipulations, Major Stipulations, or Probationary Stipulations. - Additionally, site visits took place at: - ➤ 3 institutions that required revisits as a result of the 2019-20 visit that resulted in stipulations. - > 3 institutions in provisional status seeking Initial Institutional Approval. - Progress was monitored and stipulations removed for six (6) institutions (including the 3 with revisits) reviewed in previous years.
-In all cases the COA removed stipulations and full accreditation was granted.
-These included: - Four (4) institutions with Stipulations - > One (1) institution with Major Stipulations - One (1) institution with Probationary Stipulations. - Preconditions Review: Staff reviewed preconditions for 70 institutions (Yellow and Indigo cohorts) totaling 2,362 preconditions (840 general preconditions and 1,522 program-specific preconditions). - Program Review was completed for the 34 institutions in the Violet cohort, totaling 125 programs using approximately 253 reviewers. - Common Standards review was completed for the 34 institutions in the Violet cohort. - New Credential Program Approvals: Twenty (20) new educator preparation programs were approved.
+- Thirty six (36) site visits were completed in 2020-21.
+Out of the 36 site visits: - > 33 visits were at institutions in the Red cohort - > 3 visits rescheduled from 2019-20 due to the pandemic and reviewed in fall 2020. - Of the 36 institutions with a site visit, 30 or 83 percent, received a status of Accreditation. - 6, or 17 percent of, institutions received Accreditation with Stipulations, Major Stipulations, or Probationary Stipulations. - Additionally, site visits took place at: - ➤ 3 institutions that required revisits as a result of the 2019-20 visit that resulted in stipulations. - 3 institutions in provisional status seeking Initial Institutional Approval. - Progress was monitored and stipulations removed for six (6) institutions reviewed in previous years including (including the 3 with revisits): - Four (4) with Stipulations - > One (1) institution with Major Stipulations - One (1) received Probationary Stipulations.